-King Crimson guitarist/vocalist Jakko M Jakszyk will be releasing a new solo album called Secrets & Lies on the 23rd October 2020.
+King Crimson guitarist/vocalist Jakko M Jakszyk releases his new solo album Secrets & Lies on the 23rd October this year.

 Secrets & Lies contains 11 songs that explore topics such as obsession, betrayal, the shifting grounds of contemporary politics, and the tangled threads of family history; all balancing sensitive writing, musical technique, and accessible tunes cast in an impressively cinematic sound world.